netlify/apex/CONTRIBUTING.md

  * Do not use `std::forward`.
 Use a `static_cast` to a forwarding reference instead.
  * Do not prefix 'getters' and 'setters' with `get_` and `set_`
+ * Getting the underlying value of a vocabulary type or wrapper should only be named `get` if:
+     * It is required by the standard
+     * It is placed into the `detail::` namespace as a non-publicly accessible API.

 (NOTE: More will be added above as time goes on, however clang-tidy and clang-format cannot always be used, so following them is less important than